Emurasoft/emurasoft.github.io/en/dlg/customize/help/index.md

 Displays Local Help.

-## Use Web Browser within EmEditor to view help if available check box
+## Use Web Browser within EmEditor to view help if available checkbox

 Specifies that the Web Browser within EmEditor should be used to view Help.

-## Prompt when viewing help check box
+## Prompt when viewing help checkbox

 Specifies that a prompt dialog box should be displayed to select how to display Help.